History Company Prayer

 2020: Prayers by phone or Skype, 3 times a week

 Marcel Mast, who has been a faithful participant of the Monday prayer circle in building 50/1 since 2017, decided in May 2020 to intensify the company prayer, as he became aware of the importance of prayer and also recognised the willingness of many participants.
-Therefore, since June 2020, the prayers of the Monday prayer circle led by Hannes Ackermann have been meeting not only on Mondays, but also on Wednesdays and Fridays.
-However, due to Corona restrictions, these meetings do not take place on site in building 50/1, but virtually via telephone or Skype conferences.
+Therefore, for a certain period of time, starting in June 2020, the participants of the Monday prayer circle met not only on Mondays, but also on Wednesdays and Fridays under the leadership of Marcel Mast.
+During the Corona phase, however, these meetings did not take place on site in building 50/1, but virtually via MS Teams.

 PRAYER CIRCLE IN ESSLINGEN-BRÜHL